 Follow the below-given steps to create an SSIS ETL package:

-Step 1: Creating a New Project and Package in SSIS ETL
+Step 1: Creating a New Project and Package

 Creating a New Project

 Open Microsoft Visual Studio.
-In the window go to File, then go to New and click on Project.
+In the window, go to File, then go to New and click on Project.
 A Project Dialog Box pops up.

 You can use existing templates or create a new one.
 In the Name box, provide the name for your project and browse the file location, and set your project location.
 Now click the OK button.
 By default, an empty package with the name Package.dtxs is created.
 Right-click on it to rename it.

-Step 2: Configuring the Flat File Connection Manager in SSIS ETL
+Step 2: Configuring the Flat File Connection Manager

 Flat File Connection Manager